rentry/rentry.github.io/_posts/2019-03-06-jekyll-leaflet-variables.md

 But it turns out, a bunch of smart people figured out which mustaches (_fine_, curly brackets or braces or whatever) belong to which bits of code.
 Consequently, you can _use Liquid variables in your JavaScript_.

-I’ve alluded to this before, as smarter people than me (namely [Katy DeCorah](https://www.youtube.com/watch?v=s84wFRD8vfE)) have demonstrated the flexibility of Jekyll + JS before.
+I’ve alluded to this before, as smarter people than I (namely [Katy DeCorah](https://www.youtube.com/watch?v=s84wFRD8vfE)) have demonstrated the flexibility of Jekyll + JS before.

 ## DRY mapping